kleber-swf/vscode-unity-code-snippets/README.md

    -  `[TextArea]`
    -  `[Tooltip]`

 If you have any suggestion, please don't give the extension a bad review.
-Instead, [open an issue in the Github project](https://github.com/kleber-swf/vscode-unity-code-snippets/issues) page and I'll try to add it when/if possible.
+Instead, [open an issue in the GitHub project](https://github.com/kleber-swf/vscode-unity-code-snippets/issues) page and I'll try to add it when/if possible.

 If you like the color theme of the previews, you can download it here: [Base16 Ocean Dark Extended Theme](https://marketplace.visualstudio.com/items?itemName=kleber-swf.ocean-dark-extended).